cosmos/ibc-go/docs/middleware/ics29-fee/integration.md

 # Integration

 Learn how to configure the Fee Middleware module with IBC applications.
-The following document only applies for Cosmos SDK chains.  {synopsis}
+The following document is intended for developers building on top of the Cosmos SDK and only applies for Cosmos SDK chains. {synopsis}

 ## Pre-requisite Readings